paulsilvis/DustCollector/docs/temp.md

 The  [canister  filter](https://wynnenv.com/?s=13F230NANO+&post_type=product)  is  from  Wynn  Environmental,  and  costs  about  $230.
 This  high-efficiency  filter  traps  over  95%  of  particles  sized  3.0-10.0  microns,  such  as  lint,  dust,  pollen,  pet  dander,  and  mold  spores,  as  well  as  particles  from  coughs,  sneezes,  and  smog.
 Here's  a  [filter  rating  chart](https://www.mechreps.com/PDF/Merv_Rating_Chart.pdf)  to  give  you  more  information.

-At  the  bottom  of  the  filter  a  collection  bucket  is  attached  with  a  "gamma  seal"  lid  --  it  just  twists  off.
+At  the  botom  of  the  filter  a  collection  bucket  is  attached  with  a  "gamma  seal"  lid  --  it  just  twists  off.